-Joy moved to Oxford after marrying the distinguished Oxford ecologist and naturalist Charles Sutherland Elton (1900 – 1991) on 1st December 1937.
-Charles was a reader in ecology at Oxford, a Fellow of Corpus Christi College, and they lived on Banbury Road, and then at 61 Park Town.
+Joy moved to Oxford after marrying the distinguished Oxford ecologist and naturalist Charles Sutherland Elton (1900 – 1991) on 1st December 1937 (pictured left).
+Charles, a divorcee, was a reader in ecology at Oxford, a Fellow of Corpus Christi College, and they lived at 98c Banbury Road, and then at 61 Park Town.
 Charles Elton, who had established Britain’s Bureau of Animal Population specialised in animal populations in tropical rainforests, and is sometimes considered the founder of British ecology.
 They had two children, Catherine, born 1940, and Robert, born 1943.
 Joy accompanied Elton to Central and South America and the West Indies as a recorder and field researcher, and many of her poems contain minutely observed details of the natural world.
 In a late interview she said that his way of looking at things clearly had influenced her art.

 It was not until 1944 that Joy’s first collection of poems, Shadows of Chrysanthemums, was published, by Routledge – being praised by Stephen Spender and, notably, Geoffrey Grigson, who singled her out as ‘the purest of our women poets’.
 Her next book, A Midsummer Meadow, came in 1946, and then The River Steamer in 1956.
 Her next publication didn’t come for another 25 years.
 She travelled to Italy and was inspired by the natural world.
 Her ODNB entry by Anne Ridler reads “She pursued her course undistracted by any search for popularity—joined no groups, gave no poetry readings (until once at the very end of her life)—but in her final years was glad to be ‘discovered’ by some young poets and students.
 Slender and of medium height and gentle-voiced, Scovell took a lively interest in the work of her contemporaries.”.